HoussemTN/localizator/README.md

 # Localizator

-Localizator is a flutter application implements flutter_map and Geolocator plugins to provide your current/given position then render it on a map.
+Localizator is a flutter application implements flutter_map and Geolocator plugins to provide your current/given position then render it on a map.<br>
-##Changelog
+## Changelog
 ### Version 1.3
 * Edit Favorite Position Feature Added
 * Location Name Added